PhyberApex/typescript-lightning-talks/07-indexed-types/src/slides.md

 <<< ./snippets/04-real-world.ts {monaco}

 <!--
+We have a config object
-In this example, our improved Mutable helper type does two things:
+Please ignore the details of the mutable helper type it does two things:
 1. Removes readonly modifiers
 2. Widens literal types to their base types (string literals to string, number literals to number, etc.)